SUNDAY MISCELLANY: SUBMISSION GUIDELINES

 The producer chooses the music, but suggestions are always welcome.

-My script was broadcast on Sunday Miscellany.
+My script was first broadcast on Sunday Miscellany.
 Am I now free to publish it elsewhere?

 Yes, but please check with us ahead of publishing your piece elsewhere as to an appropriate credit.
-This is particularly important if you're planning a collection of pieces from this programme.
+This is particularly important if you're planning a collection of pieces that were broadcast on this programme.

-I'm sending in a piece for the first time: any advice?
+I'm sending in a script for the first time: any tips?

-Write with the radio listener in mind.
+First, keep the radio listener in mind.
 Aim for clear, conversational language, even if the ideas are complex.
-Try not to cram it full of facts and names and details – decide on the core story you are telling and give it a bit of space.
+Try not to cram your script full of facts and names and details – decide on the core story you are telling and give it a bit of space.
 The listener has only your voice to guide them through your essay; do they know where they are at all points, or did you skip over something too quickly, losing them?

 Something else to think about: why this story and why now?
-Does this story mean something to you, and can you tell it in such a way that it will mean something to other people too?
+Does it mean something to you, and can you tell it in such a way that it will mean something to other people too?
 Is it, in some way or another, timely?

 Those contact details again: